drew-chen/pasha/README.md

 Clone the repository to your local machine, and compile via `g++` using the commands:

 `cd src`<br>
-`g++ -O3 -o pasha rand.cpp -fopenmp`
+`nvcc -o pasha rand.cpp hitting_num.cu -Xcompiler -fopenmp -lgomp`

-The `-O3` or `-Ofast` flag is necessary for efficient parallelization and optimization.
-The `-fopenmp` flag is needed to process parallelization via OpenMP.

 ### Example commands